digital-blueprint/handbook/docs/cd/apps.md

 ## Applying own colors
-For not dbp uses, you might want to use the appicon and favicons from dbp, but with your brand colors.
+For not dbp uses, you might want to use the app icon and favicons from dbp, but with your brand colors.
 This and other changes can be read in the [Theming documentation](../../frontend/theming/#use-the-dbp-app-icon-with-your-brand-colors).